 Guided Tour of Maboneng

-In one day, you wouldn’t have time for a tour of Maboneng after Soweto & the Apartheid Museum (just time for dinner).
+In one day, you wouldn’t have time for a tour of Maboneng after Soweto & the Apartheid Museum.
+You would have time for dinner here after the museum.

 When we got to Curiocity though, it turned out there was no tour!
 There was a glitch in the system that had shown me a tour that wasn’t actually offered that day.

-Since were wouldn’t be in town the next day to attend the actually scheduled tour, she quickly refunded our money and offered to have two of the hostel’s interns give us a quick walk around the neighborhood.
+Since we wouldn’t be in town the next day to attend the actual scheduled tour, she quickly refunded our money and offered to have two of the hostel’s interns give us a quick walk around the neighborhood.

 I think she intended for them to just give us a short briefing of what we could do and where.
-However, these two young men gave us an all-out tour of Maboneng.
+However, they gave us an all-out tour of Maboneng.

 Where to stay in Johannesburg

-Both of these hostels are great places and ways to save money on accomodoation in Johannesburg.
+Both of these hostels are great places and ways to save money on accomodation in Johannesburg.